AbhinavMangalore16/Niramay/backend/README.md

-# Niramaya Assistant - Frontend
+# Niramaya Assistant - Backend

 ## 📌 Overview
 **Niramaya** is a AI vernacular diagnostic RAG-based chatbot that retrieves and generates responses based on clinical knowledge from evidence and documents.
 It uses **Pinecone as a Vector Database** for efficient similarity search.